 Our goal is to continuously improve the guidance and information we provide.
-Therefore, if you would like to comment on this document, please e-mail us.
+Therefore, if you would like to comment on this document, please email the Country Policy and Information Team.

 Independent Advisory Group on Country Information

 The Independent Advisory Group on Country Information (IAGCI) was set up in March 2009 by the Independent Chief Inspector of Borders and Immigration to make recommendations to him about the content of the Home Office's COI material.
 The IAGCI welcomes feedback on the Home Office's COI material.
 It is not the function of the IAGCI to endorse any Home Office material, procedures or policy.